 I.I.2.
 The Permittee shall not place, manage, discard or otherwise dispose of used oil in any manner specified in R315-15-1.3 of the Utah Administrative Code.

 I.I.3.
-Used oil that has been mixed with hazardous waste as defined by R315-261 of the Utah Administrative Code or PCBs as defined by R315-301-2(53) of the Utah Administrative Code shall no longer be managed as used oil and shall be subject to the rules applicable to hazardous waste and PCB-contaminated waste.
+Used oil that has been mixed with hazardous waste as defined by R315-261 of the Utah Administrative Code, or PCBs as defined by R315-301-2(53) of the Utah Administrative Code shall no longer be managed as used oil and shall be subject to the rules applicable to hazardous waste and PCB-contaminated waste.
 I.I.4.
 Used oil shall not be stored in containers; tanks or piping that have previously stored hazardous waste, unless the tanks, containers and piping are cleaned in accordance with R315-261-7 of the Utah Administrative Code.

 I.I.5.
-The Permittee shall not accept used oil for storage with a PCB concentration greater than or equal to 50 mg/kg (ppm).
+The Permittee shall not accept used oil for storage with a PCB concentration greater than or equal to 2 mg/kg (ppm).
+Used Oil shall not be diluted to avoid any provision of any Federal or State environmental regulations.

 I.I.6.
-The Permittee shall manage used oil with PCB concentrations of greater than or equal to 2 mg/kg but less than 50 mg/kg in accordance with R315-15-18 of the Utah Administrative Code.
-Used oil shall not be diluted to avoid any provision of any Federal or State environmental regulation.
+Used oil shall not be stored in tanks, containers, associated piping, or storage areas contaminated with PCBs at or above 2 mg/kg (ppm).
+Any tanks, containers, piping or storage areas that have been contaminated with PCBs shall be immediately decontaminated in accordance with 40 CFR 761 Subpart S.

 I.I.7.
-Used oil shall not be stored in tanks, containers or associated piping that have previously stored PCB-contaminated materials at or above 50 mg/kg (ppm), unless the tanks, containers and piping or storage units are decontaminated as described in 40 CFR 761 Subpart S.

-I.I.8.
-Any used oil that was mixed with the PCB-contaminated material shall be managed in accordance with R315-15-18 of the Utah Administrative Code and 40 CFR 761 Subpart S.
+Any used oil that was mixed with the PCB-contaminated material at or greater than 2 mg/kg shall be managed in accordance with R315-15-18 of the Utah Administrative Code and 40 CFR 761 Subpart S.

 I.J.
 Waste Characterization and Disposal

 I.J.1.

-The Permittee shall document and maintain records showing proper characterization, handling and disposal for used oil related wastes, including oily wastewater for a minimum of three years.
+All wastes generated during used oil operations shall be handled in accordance with this Permit and R315-15 of the Utah Administrative Code.
+The wastes shall be transported to an appropriate facility permitted to handle the type of waste generated.

 I.J.2.
+The Permittee shall sample and analyze used oil related waste streams, generated at the facility, to determine if the wastes are hazardous or non-hazardous in accordance with R315-261 and R315-15-8 of the Utah Administrative Code prior to shipment from the facility.

+I.J.3.
+Oily wastewater (rinsate) and other wastes materials generated from the cleaning of permitted tanks, piping, auxiliary equipment, used oil storage areas, and secondary containment areas shall be sampled and analyzed to determine if they are hazardous or non-hazardous wastes prior to shipment from the facility.

-The Permittee shall properly characterize used oil related wastes to determine if the wastes are hazardous or non-hazardous in accordance with R315-15-8 of the Utah Administrative CodeThe Permittee shall sample and analyses all “process wastewater”, prior to shipment from the facility, to determine if the “process wastewater” is a hazardous or a non-hazardous waste to assure proper management of this waste stream.
+I.J.4.
+The Permittee shall sample and analyses all “process wastewater”, prior to shipment from the facility, to determine if the “process wastewater” is a hazardous or a non-hazardous waste to assure proper management of this waste stream.
 The generation and definition of “process wastewater” is described below:

-.
-All wastes generated during used oil operations shall be handled in accordance with this Permit and R315-15 of the Utah Administrative Code.
-The wastes shall be taken to an appropriate facility permitted to handle the type of waste generated.
+I.J.4.a.
+The Permittee processes used oil/oily water received at the facility, via gravity separation, in the facilities designated use oil/oily water tanks (Table XX).
+Processing of the used oil/oily water, via gravity separation, generates a recoverable oil phase and an oily wastewater phase, which is herein defined as “process wastewater”.
+The oil that remains in “process wastewater” that is generated is not recoverable (due to emulsification), via gravity separation.

-I.J.3.
-The Permittee shall notify the Director within 24 hours of any used oil found at the facility with PCB concentrations greater than or equal to 50 mg/kg (ppm).
+I.J.5.
+The Permittee shall notify the Director within 24 hours of any used oil found at the facility with PCB concentrations greater than or equal to 2 mg/kg (ppm).